spooknik/SkyrimSE-Linux-Modding/README.md

 ## Good To Know
 * So far as I can tell all SKSE plugin mods (.dll) work as they should.
 Just add them as you normally would.
 * Audio can be buggy.
 In Xterm before launching the game, you can run: `winetricks sound=alsa` to try to switch to ALSA sound.
 Or `winetricks sound=pulseaudio` for Pulse Audio.
 It may differ from system to system.
 * No idea if this works in Skyrim VR.
 Please don't ask.
 * Untested with DynDOLOD and SkyProc.
 DynDOLOD will probably run okay.
 Just run it via Xterm.
 SkyProc will likely involve some trickery with java.
+* Install FAudio Builds on 4.2-3 fixed the sound problems with NPC voices, but made the audio completely cut out and not come back when going through a loading screen.
+The fix was to use Proton `3.16` plus its [FAudio Builds](https://github.com/Kron4ek/FAudio-Builds/releases/download/19.02/faudio-19.02.tar.xz).
+(See Proton [Changelog](https://github.com/ValveSoftware/Proton/wiki/Changelog) + FAudio = 19.02)